BrenJay23/Artificial-Intelligence-Foundational-Algorithms/Naive-Bayes/README.md

-# Bernoulli Naive Bayes from Scratct
+# Bernoulli Naive Bayes Implemention from Scratch for Spam Filter